Stir fried shrimp with charred onions Sichuan peppercorns. Spicy, quick and flavorful soy-sauced dinner that comes together in 15 minutes.

 - sesame seeds

-Heat the rice oil in a wok over a high heat until smoking-hot.
-Add the shrimps and stir-fry 2 minutes until just done and almost entirely pink.
-Add the onions and stir-fry for 1-2 minutes, still over a high heat.
+- Heat the rice oil in a wok or a wide skillet over a high heat until smoking-hot.
+Add the shrimp and stir-fry for 2 minutes or until just done and almost entirely pink.
+Add the onions and stir-fry for 1-2 minutes more, still over a high heat.

-Add the crushed peppercorns, chili and garlic to the wok and stir-fry until fragrant, 30 seconds, then add the sauce and continue to stir-fry scraping up any browned bits from skillet, about 30 seconds more, or until the sauce has thickened and is sticking to the shrimps.
+- Add the crushed peppercorns, chili and garlic to the wok and stir-fry until fragrant, 30 seconds, then add the sauce and continue to stir-fry scraping up any browned bits from skillet, about 30 seconds more, or until the sauce has thickened and is sticking to the shrimp.

-Transfer onto plates, serve with rice and top with chives and sesame seeds.
-Enjoy.
+- Transfer onto plates, serve with rice or noodles, top with chives and sesame seeds.
+Enjoy!